Per Group of 2-3 Students:

 (optional) Role name tags (Designer, Coder, Programmer)

-*Robot Mouse available online or Education stores
+*Robot Mouse available from our Science Store or Education stores

 How far does the mouse move forward for each press of the blue arrow?